2022–23 Ghana Premier League

-The 2022–23 Ghana Premier League, known as the betPawa Premier League for sponsorship reasons, is the 67th season of the top professional association football league in Ghana.
-The season started in September 2022 and is scheduled to end on June 2023.
+The 2022–23 Ghana Premier League, known as the betPawa Premier League for sponsorship reasons, was the 67th season of the top professional association football league in Ghana.
+The season started in September 2022 and is scheduled to end in June 2023.

 Asante Kotoko are the defending champions.

 Teams

 Eighteen teams will compete in the league; the 15 from the previous season and the 3 winners of the Division One zones.
 The promoted teams are Samartex and Kotoku Royals who both achieved promotion for the first time.
 They replaced WAFA, Techiman Eleven Wonders and Elmina Sharks.